-The COVID-19 pandemic has shone a spotlight on why social and emotional learning (SEL) is so important.
-It provides students with safety and security.
+SEL is important for so many reasons.
 It helps students work through stress, uncertainty, trauma, and fear.
 It gives students an outlet to talk through problems and issues going on in their lives.
-And it fosters strong teacher-student relationships, which is essential for continuing academic learning, even during upheaval and uncertainty.
+It helps students engage and take ownership of their learning, and it fosters strong teacher-student relationships.
+In short, it is essential for academic learning and success.

 Universal SEL Screening

-Now, more than ever, it’s important to assess all students’ social and emotional skills.
+Now, more than ever, we need to be assessing all students’ social and emotional skills.
 Students who may have never shown any risk indicators may now be struggling.
 And students previously identified as at-risk are likely to need even more help.
 Additionally, it’s important to pinpoint and address issues of concern within your student body as a whole so you can cultivate a caring and supportive school culture.
 A Tier 1 SEL assessment will help you identify school-wide areas to prioritize, and it also will identify students who need additional supports.

 Here is a basic framework for conducting a Tier 1 SEL assessment in your school: